Non-binary teacher sparks calls for dress code changes - NewsBreak

 “What Caddo Parish decides to do sets a precedent for how they’re going to treat future trans, nonbinary, and other LGBT teachers and as somebody that wants to go into education that is important to me,” said Caddo Parish resident Ashford McLain.

-A fellow teacher called the whole debate a distraction takes the focus away from what matters.
+A fellow teacher called the whole debate a distraction that takes the focus away from what matters.

 “This is a non-issue and I feel that we are already in a teacher shortage, so if I can get out and support our teachers here in Caddo parish, I’m going to do it,” said Caddo Parish teacher Aubrey Garcia.
 “Regardless of their gender, their pronouns, their hair color, it doesn’t matter.”